Wrap around extension

 Most times, the choice of wrap around extension styles depends on your preference.
 You can consider using the existing brick and wall style if you want a similar style with the existing properties.
 It will also keep the building seamless, especially for a kitchen extension.

 Another viable option is the rendering style.
-Asides from the fact that rendering is cost-effective, it brings contrast to the building work.
+Aside from the fact that rendering is cost-effective, it brings contrast to the building work.
 It blends seamlessly with the original home, and it is a suitable alternative where brick is less appealing.

 The timber and oak style can also look appealing in your structural glazing.
 It helps you to blend the extension with the garden and offers an exciting warm look.
 Besides, it distinguishes between your initial buildings and your extension.

-Alternatively, you can try the steel cladding if you want a contemporary design.
+Alternatively, you can try steel cladding if you want a contemporary design.
 This style gives a striking design, especially when you combine it with other glazing features.

 planning